joedefen/wordle-guess4/README.md

 * sets of words that expose the most letters sooner rather than later.
 The option, "-x {EXPONENT}" will favor the right slot with higher values of EXPONENT.
 The default EXPONENT is 2 which strongly favors the right slot.

-## Top 30 Results
+## Sample Top 30 Results for Four Words
-Here are the top 30 results.
+Here are the top 30 results with default arguments.
 Using the first row as an example, the columns are:
 * `855` - the adjusted score weighing the factors describe above,
 * `[317, ...]` - in batting average style, the percentages of letters revealed after each word (so 317 means 31.7% after playing the first word, "slice"),
 * `slice` ... bumph - the four canned words